 If you wish to change or drop a class AFTER the first three weeks, you are responsible for paying the remainder of the tuition for the semester.*

 *Exceptions may be made on a case-by-case basis for situations such as loss of job, death in the family, out-of-area move, etc.

 Parent volunteers are essential to help Compass provide a safe environment for your children.
-A link to the volunteer sign up sheet will be emailed to all the parents as well as posted on our Facebook page.
+A link to the volunteer sign up sheet will be emailed to all the parents as well as posted on our website.
 We have multiple volunteer opportunities including daytime and evening events, so parents can select the times that best fit their schedule.
 When you volunteer, you may be asked to help at the sign in table, monitor hallways or lunch, assist in a classroom, help clean up, or supervise events.
 All volunteer time slots are approximately 3 hours long, and we ask each family to sign up for at least 2-3 times per semester.